 One of the things I really liked about the event, is that we made enough wort to produce about a gallon of beer(roughly five 12 oz cans).
 I enjoy a beer, but I don’t drink all that much, so that I’m glad that I won’t find myself stuck with a whole lot of beer when this come to maturity.
 Plus if it doesn’t turn out fantastic, I don’t feel a whole lot will go to waste.

-The ingredients are pretty simple too: Barley mixture, hops, and anything such as the chipotle peppers that you may want to add at the end of the boil.
+The ingredients are pretty simple too: Barley mixture and hops.
+Then add anything such as the chipotle peppers that you may want to add at the end of the boil.
 Right now my wort is sitting in my basement, where it will remain for the next two or three weeks.
 At the end of that time, I will transfer it to the growler(Ben recommends the plastic ones because they are virtually indestructible), add the carbonation tabs(compressed sugar designed to help make sure the beer is bubbly), and in another couple of weeks, Hopefully I will have some delicious beer, and if it’s not something I particularly want to drink I’ll try and cook with it.
 I’ll let you know, either way, how it turns out.